rcazzara/seldovia/_people/Cleghorn_James_Naismith.md

 passage out of the area on a U.S. Revenue Cutter.**

 **By 1920, the family was operating a fox farm on Yukon Island.
-James Cleghorn and his wife are both buried in Seldovia’s Hillside Cemetery below the Russian Orthodox Church.
-(James 1852-1928) (Mary 1866-1932).**
+James Cleghorn and his wife are both buried in Seldoviaâ€™s Hillside Cemetery below the Russian Orthodox Church. Â (James 1852-1928) (Mary 1866-1932).**

 ### James and Mary had 12 children: